 The long run ex post tradeoff between return and risk should also be upward sloping if investing is to make sense.
-Over long periods riskier assets should return more than less risky assets.
+Over long periods, riskier assets should return more than less risky assets.

 1-19.
 Disagree.
-If investors always attempted to minimize their risk, they would only invest in Treasury bills.
-Instead, investors must seek a balance between expected return and risk.
+If investors always attempted to minimize their risk, they would only invest in Treasury securities.
+Instead, investors seek a balance between expected return and risk.

 1-20.
 Disagree.
 If investors sought only to maximize their returns, they would purchase the riskiest assets, ignoring the risk they would be taking.
-Once again, investors must se balance between expected return and risk.
+Once again, investors must seek a balance between expected return and risk.